FusionAuth/fusionauth-site/site/_posts/2020-04-27-securing-asp-netcore-razor-pagees-app-with-oauth.md

 cd SampleApp
 ```

 To see the results, we publish this application and run it.
 There are [multiple ways of deploying an application](https://docs.microsoft.com/en-us/dotnet/core/deploying/), but I chose publishing to ensure my deployment process was repeatable.
-In this tutorial I'll be building a standalone Windows 64-bit executable, but with the same codebase you can also build a macOS or Linux program.
+In this tutorial, I'll be building a standalone Windows 64-bit executable, but with the same codebase you can also build a macOS or Linux program.
 Here's the command to publish a standalone executable I could deploy behind a proxy like nginx:

 ```shell
 dotnet publish -r win-x64